jasonporritt/rg351_m8c/README.md

 I recommend running them in a terminal session so you can see the output, but you're welcome to try your luck from the menu.

-If you're pulling down the repo via something other than a published release zip file, you'll need to apply the input patch before compiling m8c.
+If you're pulling down the repo via something other than a published release zip file, you'll need to apply the patch before compiling m8c.
+The patch addresses the following issues with m8c 9ed3e3a
+- Reset display on invalid packet
+- Don't exit m8c on M8 Effects Help Screen
+- Initialize gamepads on m8c start
+- Read game controller database before opening game controllers
+- Add gamepad options for quit and reset display
+- Add gamepad definitions for rk3326 devices

 Assuming the patch still matches up with the version of m8c you've pulled down, this command will apply the patch:

-- `patch -u M8/_m8c/input.c -i m8c_input.patch`
+- `patch -s -p0 < m8c.patch`

 Then proceed and build m8c as usual.

+## Features
+### Emulation Station friendly shell scripts
+Includes scripts to run it directly from EmulationStation.
+Currently tested in ArkOS, but should work with 351ELEC or TheRA and possibly other rpi-based distributions, desktop systems, consoles, and other devices.

+### setup/gamepad_config
+`gamepad_config` is a console based program that lets you see what joysticks and game controllers are detected by SDL and configure SDL mappings.
+In most cases, once running, the program can be controlled exclusively by the connected joystick/gamepad.

+Includes a config helper for m8c that will translate m8c button inputs to the proper values and output a snippet that can be dropped in to the m8c config.ini file found in `/home/<user>/.local/share/m8c/`

+### midi_connect
+Automatically connect midi usb devices using ALSA (aconnect)
+- midi_connect.sh - automatically map every MIDI device onto every other MIDI device.
+- midi_disconnect.sh - disconnects all mappings on all midi devices.

 ## Problems